mkSol/CTEC227-Project/specifications.md

 Hurley is Harvey's boss and leads the helpdesk team.
 Hurley is not sure we can come through with a system that will help.
+Hurley want a system that is faster than what he uses

-For the *Executive* we will have Bubba and Gertrude.
+#### For the *Executive* we will have Bubba and Gertrude.

 Bubba owned Greenwood Bank.
 Bubba looks forward to GRIPE going into production.